 The campaign was a raging success.
 In the first 4 days alone, #20things got more than 2.4 million impressions on Twitter, and half a million on Facebook.
 Over 300 blogs covered it and it was discussed on more than 100 forums.
 Mashable, Gizmodo, Laughing Squid, Design Taxi, The Daily What and MSN Digital Life all wrote about it and tweeted it.

 Syzygy offered a copy of the poster for your office wall as the prize!
-Which just shows, that cryptic image quizzes have a strong appeal to audiences without the need of a huge prize, unlike some other competitions.
+This just shows, that cryptic image quizzes have a strong appeal to audiences without the need of a huge prize, unlike some other competitions.

 Some other old school cryptic images…